Devilled lamb with baked spiced pumpkin

 Spread the remaining Devil mix over the lamb.

-Cut the pumpkin into 3-4 cm pieces and toss in a little oil along with the coconut and cardamom or ginger and scatter around the lamb.
+Toss the pumpkin in a little oil along with the coconut and cardamom or ginger and scatter around the lamb.

 Cook for a further 40 minutes.